-A thunderous boom shook the building.
-The crashing noise of windows shattering in the surrounding apartments filled the corridor.
+A large booming sound shook the building.
+The crashing noise of windows shattering in the apartments all around filled the corridor.
 The lights flickered, and children screamed in fear.
-Their parents hurried them out of their apartments toward the stairs.
+Their parents hurried them toward the stairs.

 Suri and Nasrin shoved their way to the stair entrance and joined the throng heading for the basement.
 Floor after floor passed as they pushed their way down.
 Suri saw people who had fallen lie in the stairwell, unable to stand against the press of people.
 Unable to stop and help them, she pushed past.
 She had to hold herself up against the relentless push from behind.
 She tried not to step on anyone, but she could feel the soft press of flesh under her feet.